 California law requires schools to provide students with education in the arts.
 The requirements are widely ignored.

-California Arts Education Requirements |
+California Arts Education Requirements

-Grades 1 to 6 shall include instruction in… |
+shall include instruction in…

-…visual and performing arts, including dance, music, theater, and visual arts, aimed at the development of aesthetic appreciation and the skills of creative expression. |
+…visual and performing arts, including dance, music, theater, and visual arts, aimed at the development of aesthetic appreciation and the skills of creative expression.

-Grades 7 to 12 shall offer courses in… |
+Grades 7 to 12

 Arts education requirements are widely ignored in California schools.
 A 2019 study showed that over half of students in grades six and up aren't enrolled in any art study at all.
 Participation in arts follows a familiar pattern: schools where more families are poor are far less likely to provide students with access to education in the arts.
+Students in small and/or rural high schools are also less likely to attend a school that meets state arts education requirements.

 Advocates argue that the arts are more important than ever in difficult times.
 Psychology Today collected relevant research about it in a post titled “The Arts Are the Reset Button Students Need This School Year”.
 Highlights:

 Student involvement in the arts is linked to stronger academic performance, higher standardized test scores, greater involvement in community service and lower dropout rates.
 Multiple studies show that arts education decreases feelings of anxiety and depression.
-The Reopening Schools Task Force of the California Department of Education urges all schools to keep the emotional well-being of all at the forefront.
+The Reopening Schools Task Force of the California Department of Education urged all schools to keep the emotional well-being of all at the forefront.

 The amount of money spent on education in California each year is largely determined by a formula that was set in law by Proposition 98.
 This initiative changed the California constitution, establishing a mechanism that calculates a legal minimum floor for education funding each year.